yeasy/docker-nginx/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-nginx` GitHub repo](https://github.com/yeasy/docker-nginx).

 # What is docker-nginx?
-Docker image with nginx installed.
+Docker image with nginx installed, and proxy_pass, auth enabled.
 The image is built based on [nginx 1.9](https://hub.docker.com/_/nginx).

+It will proxy request to BACKEND:PORT, the auth is set using USERNAME:PASSWORD.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/yeasy/nginx/](https://registry.hub.docker.com/u/yeasy/nginx/).